-• The City of West Des Moines will receive approximately \$4.6 million dollars in Road Use Tax Funds.
-Approximately \$3.89 million in Road Use Tax funds are being utilized for street related expenditures (CIP and operating).
-The remaining \$715,000 will be used for street lighting.
-This will effectively use all of the current year Road Use Tax funds received from the State of Iowa.

-• The proposed budget reflects an increase in the contribution rate for the Municipal Fire and Police Retirement System of Iowa (MFPRSI).
-The City's contribution rate of covered wages for 2010-11 FY will be 19.90% as compared to 17.00% for 2009-10 FY.
-The increased rate amounts to an additional \$116,000 in annual pension costs.
+- The City of West Des Moines will receive approximately \$4.7 million dollars in Road Use Tax Funds.
+Approximately \$3.9 million in Road Use Tax funds are being utilized for street related expenditures (CIP and operating) and the purchase of land for the planned Public Services Facility.
+The remaining funds will be used for street lighting. - The proposed budget reflects an increase in the contribution rate for the Municipal Fire and Police Retirement System of Iowa (MFPRSI).
+The City's contribution rate of covered wages for 2011-12 FY will be 24.76% as compared to 19.90% for the 2010-11 FY.
+The increased rate amounts to an additional \$516,000 in annual pension costs.
 The proposed budget also reflects an increase in the contribution rate for Iowa Public Employees Retirement System (IPERS).
-The City's contribution rate will increase from 6.65% in 2009-10 FY to 6.95% in 2010-11 FY.
-The IPERS rate increase is equivalent to \$21,000 in additional pension costs to the City.
+The City's contribution rate will increase from 6.95% in 2010-11 FY to 8.07% in 2011-12 FY.
+The IPERS rate increase is equivalent to \$300,000 in additional pension costs to the City.